 Check out your manufacturer’s website for details.
 Remember, if your manufacturer does offer repairs, they’ll probably cost more than an independent shop.

-The best advice is to research first – ask friends and look for any comments online.
+There are a host of stores who can fix your phone for you, but take care when going down this route, research first – ask friends and look for any comments online.
 Make sure you get a clear quote before handing over your phone and money.

 It’s also important to note that some manufacturers void warranty if it is tampered with by a third-party repair outlet.
 This would mean that if you have serious problems in the future and try to send it back to the manufacturer, they will refuse to replace it.